 Try to slow down and let your kid go at their own pace.
 Remember, it takes children longer to make decisions than it does for us.
 Yes, it can be frustrating watching them stack a tower for five minutes straight, but try not to step in and take over.

-Play for toddlers involves starting to differentiate colors, shapes, textures and sizes, which is a great basis for mathematical thinking.
+Play for toddlers involves starting to differentiate colours, shapes, textures and sizes, which is a great basis for mathematical thinking.
 While they may not perform imaginative play yet, they like to use their hands to figure things out.

 Let your toddler decide what they’d like to do, and offer encouragement for small achievements.
 For example, “Nice job, you found the red block!”